ganeti/ganeti/doc/design-repaird.rst

 there is an unhandled repair event or the cluster is unbalanced enough (provided that autobalancing is enabled).

-In each round, ``repaird`` will first determine the most invasive action for each node; despite the self-diagnose collector summing observations in a single action recommendation, a new, more invasive recommendation can be issued before the handling of the first recommendation is finished.
+In each round, ``maintd`` will first determine the most invasive action for each node; despite the self-diagnose collector summing observations in a single action recommendation, a new, more invasive recommendation can be issued before the handling of the first recommendation is finished.
 For all nodes to be evacuated, the first evacuation task is scheduled, in a way that these tasks do not conflict with each other.
 Then, for all instances on a non-affected node, that need ``harep``-style repair (if enabled) those jobs are scheduled to the extend of not conflicting with each other.
-Then on the remaining node, the jobs of the first balancing step are scheduled.
+Then on the remaining nodes that are not part of a failed repair event either, the jobs of the first balancing step are scheduled.
 All those jobs of a round are submitted at once.
 As they do not conflict they will be able to run in parallel.